A Safe Gentle Space for Healing Bodies &

 How Massoga® Fits With Therapy & Medical Care

-Trauma-Sensitive Massoga® is a supportive, body-based practice.
+Trauma-Aware Massoga® is a supportive, body-based practice.
 It can sit beautifully alongside:

 -